| | |

 |

-We catch
+| We catch only glimpses

 of the divine